-- 1. Meet the core curriculum requirements. - Meet the requirements for a major in arts, communication design, gaming and animation, interior design or photo +video.
+- 1. Meet the core curriculum requirements; and - Meet the requirements for a major in arts, communication design, gaming and animation, interior design, or photography.

 BACHELOR OF MUSIC EDUCATION DEGREE

 To receive a Bachelor of Music Education degree from OC, you must complete the following: